mathematica-mpr/mathematica-mpr.github.io/datalib/onboardproject.md

 # Onboarding a project

-**Project Leads** add project details to create and store datasets in the library.
+Project **System Leads** add project details to create and store datasets in the library.
 The project details serve to enhance the Data Library capabilities and allow to:
 - Create metadata for the data files transferred to the Data Library by the project.
 - Identify the business and department unit to which the project data belongs.
 - Identify any security requirements for the project, such as the ATO or if the project data files need to be archived/destroyed per the contractual requirements.